Pairadux/dotfiles/README.md

 - Wezterm basic configuration and theming
 - Zellij temp config (was buggy so I switched back to Tmux, but wanted to leave config in case I try it again)

+## Notes

+When installing these dotfiles, make sure that the ~/.config/tmux/{plugins, resurrect} directories exist **BEFORE** stowing dotfiles, otherwise you will be committing plugins and resurrect logs to your repo.

 ## NOTICE / WARNING

 **Should you choose to take inspiration from my Dotfiles, feel free, but I am not liable for anything not working on your system the same way that it works on mine.**